tywalch/electrodb/README.md

 }
 ```

 Elements of the `unprocessed` array are unlike results received from a query.
-Instead of containing all the attributes of a record, an unprocessed record only includes the facets defined in the Table Index.
+Instead of containing all the attributes of a record, an unprocessed record only includes the composite attributes defined in the Table Index.
 This is in keeping with DynamoDB's practice of returning only Keys in the case of unprocessed records.
-For convenience, ElectroDB will return these keys as facets but you can pass the [query option](#query-options) `{lastEvaluatedKeyRaw:true}` override this behavior and return the Keys as they came from DynamoDB.
+For convenience, ElectroDB will return these keys as composite attributes but you can pass the [query option](#query-options) `{lastEvaluatedKeyRaw:true}` override this behavior and return the Keys as they came from DynamoDB.

 ### Put Record
 Provide all *required* Attributes as defined in the model to create a new record. **ElectroDB** will enforce any defined validations, defaults, casting, and field aliasing.
 Another convenience ElectroDB provides, is accepting BatchWrite arrays _larger_ than the 25 record limit.
 This is achieved making multiple, "parallel", requests to DynamoDB for batches of 25 records at a time.
 A failure with any of these requests will cause the query to throw, so be mindful of your table's configured throughput.